ultimate/syncnapsis/INSTALL.md

 The following list contains all the stuff you will have to download and since we do not necessarily wait for a download each time we process to the next step in this guide I included this so we can donwload all the stuff before we start and while we do the first steps.
 The versions posted here are those versions I worked with by 2013-05-06.
 Please forgive me if I might forget to update versions in future but newer versions should mostly work...

-A. Java JDK 6 or 7
+A. Java JDK 6
-(be sure to install the JDK - the JRE won't be enough) -> http://www.oracle.com/technetwork/java/javase/downloads/index.html
+(be sure to install the JDK - the JRE won't be enough) (currently some plugins used have issues with Java 7 so i recommend Java 6) -> http://www.oracle.com/technetwork/java/javase/downloads/index.html

 B. Git for Windows 1.8.1.2 (msysgit)